 How can we build back better, together?

-Ten weeks after first entering lockdown, our thoughts at Zero Waste Leeds are beginning to shift towards what we do next.
+Ten weeks after first entering lockdown, our thoughts at Zero Waste Leeds shifted towards what we do next.

 We’ve concentrated on the following themes: